DanPmkr/course-in-a-box/modules/introduction/_posts/2021-10-01-Getting-Started.md

 ## Step 1: Getting Started

 #### What is in this Course

-In this course you will learn how to create eBooks, Sell them and keep 100% of the profit without publishers, marketers or advert.
+You will learn how to create eBooks, Sell them and keep 100% of the profit without publishers, marketers or advert.

 <br>